 man over 50 experiencing negative impact of suboptimal intake of nutrients

-It’s very common among people who are dieting – to reduce fat stores in their bodies – that they become malnourished as a side effect.
+It’s very common among people who are dieting because they want to reduce fat stores in their bodies – that they become malnourished as a side effect.
 This is because they are counting calories but not tracking their intake of micronutrients.

 When you diet, it’s even more important to eat healthy foods because you have fewer opportunities to ingest vitamins, minerals, and their cofactors.
 This is yet another reason that mature adults need to regularly consult with healthcare professionals to make sure they’re on the right track nutritionally.

-Overall, eating a healthy diet, engaging in regular physical activity, and taking supplements as needed are important steps to maintaining vibrant health as we age.
-It is also important to consult with healthcare professionals to have an individualized approach to these nutritional needs.
+Overall, eating a healthy diet, engaging in regular physical activity, and taking specific supplements as needed are important steps to maintaining vibrant health as you age.
+It’s also important to consult with healthcare professionals to have an individualized approach to your need for nutrients.

 Additional Sources on Nutrients: